Serious Commitment

 L5 L2 & L1

-Risking-L5 does not directly impact applying beliefs-L2B or keeping trying L1B, and vice versa.
+Neither potentials for gains/losses-L5P nor acceptance of risk exposure-L5S directly interacts with applying beliefs-L2B or keeping trying L1B because the former are so abstract and the latter are so concrete.
 However, influence can be mediated by intervening Centres.

 L6: Learning